FreeClimbAPI/freeclimb-cli/docs/calls.md

       String of digits to dial after connecting to the number.
 It can include digits 0-9, *, and #, and allows embedding a pause between the output of individual digits.
 The default pause is 500 milliseconds.
 So, a string such as 1234# will be played in 2 seconds because of the 4 standard pauses implied within the string.
 A custom pause is specified by including a positive integer wrapped in curly braces: {n}.
-For more information, see sendDigits examples below.

   -t, --timeout=timeout
       Number of seconds that FreeClimb should allow the phone to ring before assuming there is no answer.
 Default is 30